open-sdg/open-sdg/docs/progress.md

 ```
 This is needed for the [progress column](#progress-column) functionality which allows data conversions and transformations prior to the progress calculation.

 3. In the data repo, turn on the automated progress calculation by adding `auto_progress_calculation: true` to the indicator config file(s) of the indicator(s) for which you want to evaluate the progress.
-Take care to also setup the [`progress_calculation_options`](indicator-configuration.md#progress_calculation_options) for each indicator so that the progress measurement is as accurate as possible.
+Make sure to also setup the `progress_calculation_options` in each indicator's configuration (using the file or form) so that the progress measurement is as accurate as possible.
+You can see a full breakdown of all the settings that need to be input on the [progress_calculations_options page](indicator-configuration.md#progress_calculation_options).

 ## Progress column

 A data column named `Progress` can be used to run the progress calculations with different values than appear in the Value column.
 During the progress calculation, all values in the Progress column will override all values in the Value column.
 However, the values in the Value column will still appear on the indicator page.
 This can be useful when additional operations must be applied to the raw values before running the progress calculation without affecting the data displayed on the indicator page.
 Specific examples are described in the [exceptions](https://sdggif-data-canada-oddcmi-donnee.github.io/methodology/#specific-exceptions-for-canadas-global-indicator-framework-reporting) to Statistics Canada's progress measurement methodology.

-The progress column should be added to the `ignored_disaggregations` in the site configurations to prevent the progress column from appearing as a disaggregation drop-down menu.
+The progress column should be added to the `ignored_disaggregations` in the site configuration to prevent the progress column from appearing as a disaggregation drop-down menu.
 ```
 ignored_disaggregations:
     - Progress